AaravGang/client/README.md

 ## Setup
 If you dont have python3.8 installed, then go to https://www.python.org/downloads/ and install `python3.8.1`

 Once you have that, download this client folder's zip on your `Desktop` and unzip it.
+(It will prolly be named `client-main`, rename it to `client`)

 Next, Open a new terminal or command prompt, and paste in the following commands:
 ```